 by Deborah WalkerIn my former life as a recruiter (also affectionately referred to as “headhunter”), I received hundreds of resumes a week from all parts of the country.
 The statement that a person’s resume gets a 15-second read is not far from the truth.
 In fact, 15 seconds is a generous assumption.
 In reality, a resume must capture the recruiter’s attention in the first five seconds to avoid the round file.

 Candidates can greatly improve their chance of catching the recruiter’s attention by following three simple rules:

+Questions about some of the terminology used in this article?
+Get more information (definitions and links) on key college, career, and job-search terms by going to our Job-Seeker’s Glossary of Job-Hunting Terms.
 Deborah Walker is a Certified Career Management Coach.
 Her expertise includes resume writing and career coaching.
 She holds membership in the National Resume Writer’s Association.
 As a former headhunter, her advice comes from an insider’s prospective based on years working with HR professionals and corporate hiring managers.
 Visit Deb on the Web.
 Or email her for a free resume critique/price quote at firstname.lastname@example.org.